moolleer/hangman/README.md

 ## Credits & Content

 - [Lucid chart](https://www.lucidchart.com/pages/) was used to create the flowchart.
 - Inspiration for how to create a hangman game is taken from [Aminah](https://mardiyyah.medium.com/a-simple-hangman-learnpythonthroughprojects-series-10-fedda58741b), [Youtube](https://www.youtube.com/watch?v=cJJTnI22IF8) and [Invent with Python](https://inventwithpython.com/invent4thed/chapter8.html).
 - How to use ANSI escape codes for color [Lihaoyi](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
+- My mentor Marcel for ideas and help.
 - Code Institutes README file template as a inspiration for the README file.